josejhkim/tp/docs/DeveloperGuide.md

 **Extensions:**

 2a. **Missing Table ID**
-   2a1.
+- 2a1.
 If the user omits the table ID when entering the command, WeddingHero displays an error message indicating that the table ID is required.
-   2a2.
+- 2a2.
 WeddingHero prompts the user to re-enter the command with the correct format.
-   2a3.
+- 2a3.
 Once the correct input is provided, the process resumes at step 3.

 2b. **Table Not Found**
-   2b1.
+- 2b1.
 If WeddingHero is unable to locate a table matching the provided ID, it informs the user that no matching table was found.
-   2b2.
+- 2b2.
 WeddingHero prompts the user to either re-enter a valid table ID.
-   2b3.
+- 2b3.
 If the user provides a valid table ID, the process resumes at step 3.
 Otherwise, use case ends.

 ---

-*{More to be added}*
+### UC8: Assign a person to a table

+**Preconditions:**
+- A wedding has been created.
+- The wedding has been set as the active wedding in WeddingHero.
+- At least one person and one table exist in the current wedding.

+**MSS**

+1. User decides to assign a guest to a table.
+2. User enters the command in the correct format:
+   `addPersonToTable n/John Doe tid/1`
+3. WeddingHero checks if the specified person exists.
+4. WeddingHero checks if the specified table exists and has available capacity.
+5. WeddingHero assigns the person to the specified table.
+6. WeddingHero displays a confirmation message that the person has been successfully assigned.
+   Use case ends.

+**Extensions:**

+3a. **Person Not Found**
+- 3a1.
+If the specified person does not exist, WeddingHero informs the user.
+- 3a2.
+User is prompted to re-enter a valid person name.
+- 3a3.
+Upon valid input, the process resumes at step 3.

+4a. **Table Not Found**
+- 4a1.
+If the table ID does not match any existing table, WeddingHero informs the user.
+- 4a2.
+User is prompted to re-enter a valid table ID.
+- 4a3.
+Upon valid input, the process resumes at step 4.

+4b. **Table Full**
+- 4b1.
+If the table has reached its maximum capacity, WeddingHero displays an error message.
+- 4b2.
+User is prompted to select another table or modify the table capacity.
+- 4b3.
+If the user selects another table, the process resumes at step 4.

+2a. **Invalid Input Format**
+- 2a1.
+If the input is missing required fields or incorrectly formatted, WeddingHero displays an error message showing the correct format.
+- 2a2.
+Upon receiving the correct input, the process resumes at step 3.

+---

+### UC9: Remove a person from a table

+**Preconditions:**
+- A wedding has been created.
+- The wedding has been set as the active wedding in WeddingHero.
+- A person has already been assigned to a table.

+**MSS**

+1. User decides to remove a person from a table.
+2. User enters the command in the correct format:
+   `deletePersonFromTable n/John Doe tid/1`
+3. WeddingHero checks if the specified person exists and is assigned to the specified table.
+4. WeddingHero removes the person from the table.
+5. WeddingHero displays a confirmation message that the person has been successfully removed from the table.
+   Use case ends.

+**Extensions:**

+3a. **Person Not Found**
+- 3a1.
+If the specified person does not exist, WeddingHero informs the user.
+- 3a2.
+User is prompted to re-enter a valid person name.
+- 3a3.
+Upon valid input, the process resumes at step 3.

+3b. **Table Not Found**
+- 3b1.
+If the specified table does not exist, WeddingHero informs the user.
+- 3b2.
+User is prompted to re-enter a valid table ID.
+- 3b3.
+Upon valid input, the process resumes at step 3.

+3c. **Person Not Assigned to Table**
+- 3c1.
+If the person is not assigned to the specified table, WeddingHero informs the user.
+- 3c2.
+User may choose to cancel or try another table ID.

+2a. **Invalid Input Format**
+- 2a1.
+If the input is missing required fields or incorrectly formatted, WeddingHero displays an error message showing the correct format.
+- 2a2.
+Upon receiving the correct input, the process resumes at step 3.

 ### Non-Functional Requirements